mobify/pinny/CONTRIBUTING.md

 grunt test
 ```

-Make your changes, and tests for your changes, then run the tests again:
+Make your changes, add tests for your changes, then run the tests again:

 ```
 grunt test